QuantGov/regcensus-api-python/README.md

 In the example below, we are interested in the total number of restrictions and total number of words for the US (get_jurisdictions(38)) for the dates 2010 to 2019.

 ```
-rc.get_values(series = [1,2], jurisdiction = 38, date = [2010, 2019])
+rc.get_values(series = [1,2], jurisdiction = 38, year = [2010, 2019])
 ```

 ### Get all Values for a Country

 The `country` argument can be used to get all values for one or multiple series for a specific national jurisdiction.
-The following line will get you a summary of the national and state-level restriction counts for the United States from 2016 to 2019:
+The following line will get you a summary of the national and state-level restriction counts for the United States from 2016 to 2019 (this function is temporarily disabled as of 1.0.0):

 ```
-rc.get_values(series = 1, jurisdiction = 38, date = [2016, 2019], country=True)
+rc.get_values(series = 1, jurisdiction = 38, year = [2016, 2019], country=True)
 ```

 ### Values by Subgroup